awslabs/ar-go-tools/doc/12_syntactic.md

 The analyzer reports that 1) the struct was always initialized with the appropriate setting for the field `MinVersion` and 2) there were no writes that changed the value of that field to some value that is not capture by the constraints in the config file.

 If the struct was initialized without setting a value for the `MinVersion` field, the analyzer will report it as an "incomplete initialization" because the field is implicitly set to its zero value.

+> ⚠ The `struct-inits` checks only check that the struct of concern is 1) always initialized with a non-zero value for all the fields specified in `fields` and 2) all writes to the field in `fields` are writing the `value` specified.
+This is not a check that ensures the field's value is always the value in values.

 ### Must-reinits